thehyve/fairspace/projects/mercury/README.md

 This application contains a portal UI for within a workspace.
 The UI is based on [Material UI](https://material-ui.com/).

 ### Running the app in development mode
 The app needs a backend to communicate with.
-For convenience, there are 2 npm/yarn scripts to use for local development:
+For convenience, there are a few scripts to use for local development:

+- `./start-elasticsearch` starts an ElasticSearch instance at port 9200 and 9300.
-`yarn server` starts the backend server at port 5000.
-It can be configured in the file `server/server.js`
+- `yarn server:mock` starts a mock backend server at port 5000.
+It can be configured in the file `mock-server/server.js`

-`yarn dev` starts the server and the app itself (`yarn start`) concurrently.
+- `yarn start` starts the frontend and exposes it at port 3000

+An additional command is available to start all components needed for local development at once:

+    `yarn dev`

+This will start:
+- ElasticSearch
+- Saturn (JDK 11 required)
+- Mock server
+- Frontend
+- Unit tests (yarn test)

 To open the app point to http://localhost:3000/

-This requires you to have [yarn](https://yarnpkg.com/lang/en/) installed.
-Alternatively, it should also work with npm (`npm server` and `npm dev`)
+All commands require you to have [yarn](https://yarnpkg.com/lang/en/) installed.

+If there is no vocabulary in present in the workspace, you might have ran saturn prior to starting ES before.
+Stop the services, remove `../saturn/data/` and restart.
+The vocabulary should then be visible in the workspace.

 ### External configuration
 This application loads external configuration from the url `/config/config.json`.
 This file can locally be